If you can't find what you're looking for, please use the Chat Bot in the bottom right

 If your tickets are lost or if you require your E-Tickets to be re sent to you, please contact SEE Tickets here.
 Please note that you will need to have your Reference Number at hand and this will render your original tickets invalid.

-Sound installations are created to provide atmosphere and a sense of feeling for an installation.
+Sound installations are created to provide atmosphere and a sense of place for an installation.
 All sounds are targeted and specific to a part of the route and are therefore contained within defined spaces, therefore there is no noise pollution over and above the natural sound level created by the presence of audiences on the trail.

 Fuel for power generation is kept to a minimum by efficient use of power loadings and low wattage lighting units where appropriate.